samueljabby/Learning-Pathfinding/README.md

 # Learning-Pathfinding
-followinh a tutorial by clear code to understand how A* works
+following  tutorial by clear code to understand how A* works by using Pathfinding module